spacetelescope/stginga/docs/source/plugins_manual/tvmark.rst

   #          This does not use WCS.
   use_radec = True

-  # Extra columns to load into table listing (case-sensitive)
+  # Columns to load into table listing (case-sensitive).
+  # Whether RA/DEC or X/Y columns are used depend on associated GUI selection.
+  ra_colname = 'ra'
+  dec_colname = 'dec'
+  x_colname = 'x'
+  y_colname = 'y'
   extra_columns = ['colname1', 'colname2']